k-chaney/CS260_P3/README.md

 Problem 5: This uses the Dijkstra algorithm on problem number six of review 2 using the adjacency representation of the graph.
 The file, Dijkstra_AM.cpp, when run will print out the final vector D[], P[], and S[] which match that answers provided in the Review 2 solutions.
 This Fills all nodes not connected to one another/themselves with the INF infinity constant I defined as 100 in the adjacency matrix.

 Problem 6: This uses the Dijkstra algorithm but in a more efficient manner, with a graph represented by an array of Nodes with adjacency lists and a partially ordered tree corresponding to the edge lengths.
 When run this program, Dijkstra_PoT, will print out the distances D[] for the minimal spanning graph.
 Note here, node 1 has distance 0 from itself unlike the previous implementation which has it at 100 (Infinity constant).

+Problem 8: This implements a depth first search printing out a numbered list.
+Simply run the p8.py program within the python folder.
+This has a sample graph that is depicted in Figure 6.28 of the class textbook.

+Problem 9: This implements the two recommended FFT algorithms and compares the output to the numpy implementation of fft, which is known to work.
+This program can be found in the python folder, simply run FFT.py.
+This output deviation between implemented algorithms and numpy's.
+Depending on the computer this may take a little bit to run.
+The results initially show deviation on the scale of 10^-28, which is small enough to be ignored.